Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/08-export-data.md

 The metadata format is versioned independently from the Pioreactor software.
 In 26.7.0, `manifest.json` and each `schema.json` use schema version `1`.

+## Exporting experiment details and tags

+Select **Experiments** to export metadata for the selected experiment.
+In 26.9.0, this dataset correctly respects the experiment selection.

+Select **Experiment tags** to export the experiment's assigned tags, including each tag's assignment timestamp.
+Its dataset name for CLI, API, and MCP exports is `experiment_tags`.
+It has experiment-level rows rather than per-Pioreactor rows, so splitting by Pioreactor does not apply.
+Time filters apply to when each tag was assigned.

 ## Exporting from the command line or an integration

 On the leader, `pio run export_experiment_data` requires exactly one `--experiment`.
 Repeat `--dataset-name` to select more than one dataset: